GreenSteam/pycon.dk/index.md

 in Python?
 Are you a hobbyist or just curious about Python?
 Then this event is for you!
 Come and get some Python.

-This is a free-for-all event which aim is to bring Python community in Denmark together.
+This is a free-for-all event which aim is to bring the Python community in Denmark together.

 If you want to come, write us an email with your name to meetup@pycon.dk.

-We are interested in shearing knowledge and experience, so we encourage you not only participate, but to give a talk at the meetup.
+We are interested in sharing knowledge and experience, so we encourage you not only participate, but to give a talk at the meetup.
 It could be about anything related to Python, dynamic languages and programming tools.